blakecwyu/Python_Machine_Learning/Project - Hotel Performance/README.md

 ---
 ## Results
-### Hotel Performance - Statistical Analysis
+### Statistical Analysis
-- Hypothesis 1 - **Seasonal ADR Differences**
+- **Hypothesis 1 - Seasonal ADR Differences**
-  - Null Hypothesis (H0) rejected, there are significant differences in ADR between seasons.
+  - Null Hypothesis (H0) rejected; significant ADR differences exist between seasons.
-  - Tukey’s test shows significant ADR differences between: Fall-Summer, Fall-Winter, Spring-Winter.
+  - Tukey’s test shows significant differences between Fall–Summer, Fall–Winter, and Spring–Winter.
-  - ADR difference between Spring and Summer is not statistically significant.
-This contradicts with domain experience, which summer is peak season and spring typically is slower.
-This raises a question that prices in spring are set too high and lead to low occupancy.
+  - ADR difference between Spring and Summer is not statistically significant, contradicting domain knowledge that summer should be the peak season.
+This raised the question of whether spring’s ADR was set too high.
-- Hypothesis 2 - Occupancy difference between spring and summer
+- **Hypothesis 2 - Occupancy Difference Between Spring and Summer**
-  - Null Hypothesis (H0) rejected, there are significant differences in occupancy between spring and summer.
+  - Null Hypothesis (H0) rejected; significant occupancy difference found.
-  - This suggests that prices in spring may be set too high relative to demand, potentially leading to lower occupancy.
+  - Suggests high ADR in spring may be suppressing demand.
-  - However, a scatter plot shows that ADR and occupancy in spring still has positive relationship.
+  - However, ADR and occupancy in spring still show a positive correlation.
-- Correlation - Relationship between prices and occupancy in seasons
+- **Correlation - Relationship Between ADR and Occupancy**
-  - Winter shows the weakest correlation between ADR and occupancy (r = 0.26), while other seasons range from 0.34 to 0.41.
+  - Winter has the weakest correlation (r = 0.26), while other seasons range from 0.34–0.41.
-  - Boxplot shows that winter has much wider distribution both in ADR and occupancy.
+  - Boxplots show a **wider distribution in both ADR and occupancy** during winter, indicating higher variability.
-  - Based on domain experience, December usually has stronger demand, on the other hand, January and Febuary are lowest months except Chinese New Year holiday.
-  - Theis mix of extremes and low-demand days introduces high variability and possible demand inelasticity, weakening the linear relationship between price and occupancy.
+  - Domain experience: This is likely due to a mix of **strong demand in December** and **low demand in January and February**, except during Chinese New Year.
+  - This seasonal inconsistency weakens linear relationships and may indicate price inelasticity during winter.

 ### Hotel Performance - ML Regression and Classification
-- Correlation heatmap shows that total revenue has a **positive relationship** with FIT room nights, occupancy rate, Saturdays, and Holidays.
-Although GIT and Corporate room nights help fill low-demand days, they are **negatively correlated** with total revenue, likely due to lower average rates in those segments.
+- A correlation heatmap shows that total revenue has a **positive relationship** with FIT room nights, occupancy rate, Saturdays, and Holidays.
+Although GIT and Corporate room nights help fill low-demand days, they are **negatively correlated** with total revenue, likely due to lower ADR in those segments.
-  **This insight may support future strategies for room distribution across different market segments.**
+  **This insight supports strategic room allocation across market segments.**
-- Section 1: **Regression - Predicting Daily Revenue**
+- **Regression – Predicting Daily Revenue**
-  - Both **Linear Regression** and **Random Forest Regression** were used to predict revenue and average daily rate for future dates, providing insight to support pricing strategies.
+  - Both Linear Regression and Random Forest Regression successfully predict total revenue, ADR, and RevPAR.
+  - Results help in forecasting and optimizing pricing.
-- Section 2: **Classification - Predicting Occupancy Levels**
+- **Classification – Predicting Occupancy Levels**
-  - The initial **Decision Tree** for occupancy classification showed overfitting.
-After pruning and tuning, the model improved.
-Based on the final tree, we should pay closer attention to **Tuesdays during the end of each month** and **Mondays during the beginning of each month**.
+  - Initial decision tree overfit the data.
+After pruning and tuning, model performance improved.
+  - Key insight: monitor **Tuesdays at the end of each month** and **Mondays at the beginning**, which tend to be lower occupancy.
-  - Currently, the occupancy classification includes **all segments**, but in practice, **GIT and Corporate bookings** are used to fill low-demand days and do not follow a consistent weekly pattern.
-Since GIT availability is seasonal and irregular, it may introduce noise into the model.
-A future version could classify based on **FIT-only occupancy or revenue**, providing a clearer signal for organic demand and helping to determine when **GIT/Corp support** is needed.
+  - Currently, the occupancy classification includes all market segments.
+      - Domain experience: In real-world operations, **GIT and Corporate bookings** are often used to fill low-demand days and do not follow a consistent weekly pattern like FIT bookings.
+      - Including them may introduce noise into the model and reduce predictive accuracy.
+      - A better approach may be to classify based on **FIT-only occupancy or revenue**, which would provide a cleaner signal for organic demand and help determine when **GIT/Corporate support** is truly needed.
-- Section 3: **Classification - Grouping Day Types for Pricing Tiers**
+- **Classification - Grouping Day Types for Pricing Tiers**
-  - **K-Means clustering** suggests there may be **4–8 distinct day types**, beyond the current weekday/peak/holiday categorization, supporting the idea of more granular pricing tiers.
+  - K-Means suggests 4–8 meaningful clusters beyond the current weekday/peak/holiday categorization, supporting the idea of more granular pricing tiers.
-  - Based on **domain experience**, we may consider separating **Saturdays** from other peak days, or defining **special weekday/peak patterns** during **seasonal breaks** (e.g., summer or winter holidays).
-This refined day type classification could also provide **a new perspective** that may help improve the accuracy of both regression and occupancy classification models.
+  - Based on domain experience, we may consider separating **Saturdays** from other peak days, or defining **special weekday/peak patterns** during **seasonal breaks** (e.g., summer or winter holidays).
+  - This refined day type classification may enhance may enhance pricing strategies and improve ML models accuracy.
 - Visualizations include **correlation heatmaps**, **decision tree diagrams**, and **cluster visualizations** (see notebook).

 ---